GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

 ## Getting Started

-Entity Management Extracts can be accessed from prod via the following end points: Below endpoint can be used to download Entity and Exclusions Extracts.
+Entity Extracts can be accessed from prod via the following end points: Below endpoint can be used to download Entity Extracts.

 1. Public Endpoint:
   * https://api.sam.gov/prod/dataservices/v1/extracts?api_key={API_KEY_WITH_PUBLIC_ROLE}&fileName=${file-name}